-According to a recent survey, sales productivity and performance has been identified as the top challenge when it comes to managing account executive teams.
+Sales productivity and performance have been identified as the top challenges when it comes to managing account executive teams.

 Given that your sales team’s productivity and performance are the factors that directly impact your bottom line, it’s essential to deal with it properly and in a timely manner.

 - 1. Introduce a Sales Team Shadowing Process

 - Closing Words

 You can’t simply tell your team, “Hey, guys, let’s be more productive!”
 I mean, you can, but to no avail, because it’s not like your people are unproductive on purpose.

 Besides, the average salesperson spends less than 34% of their time actually selling, most probably because they’re stuck doing administrative tasks, sitting in meetings, and doing other non-revenue generating stuff.